Curriculum

 'Implementation' - How do we deliver our curriculum at Pictor?

 We use discrete learning activities, real life experiences and play as key vehicles to deliver our curriculum as we believe that this is the best way to engage our pupils in learning.
 Direct teaching may occur in 1:1, small group and larger group sessions.
-In addition to this very personalised learning we have three curriculum approaches- Informal, Semi Formal and Formal.
+In addition to this very personalised learning, we have four curriculum approaches- PMLD, Informal, Semi Formal and Formal.
 These are predominantly topic based and ensure our curriculum is broad and balanced and engaging for our pupils.
 Each of our curriculum styles is designed to be fun, engaging, practical and meaningful and matched to pupil learning and developmental needs.
 Individual learning styles are enabled with opportunity for repetition, reinforcement and overlearning.

-All three curriculum pathways support different levels of learning and engagement, but all are child led and driven by the individual interests of the pupil.
+All three curriculum pathways support different levels of learning and engagement, but all are child led and driven by the individual interests and motivations of the pupil.
 They all have an overarching focus on communication, social interaction, independence, emotional wellbeing, physical development and cognition.

 'Impact' - How do we know it's working?